 Bring in modern technology

 As modern technology advances, it is best to incorporate new technologies into your classic kitchen to make it more functional.
-There are endless possibilities regarding kitchen tech, from smart refrigerators and smart stoves to motion-sensitive faucets and intelligent lighting.
+There are endless likelihoods regarding kitchen tech, from smart refrigerators and smart stoves to motion-sensitive faucets and intelligent lighting.
 You can set the bright lights to dim or change color automatically to set the mood for dinner.
 You can even buy an automated slow cooker that you can activate remotely to start dinner before you get home.
 You can control the cooker’s temperature and cooking time from your smartphone in case you get stuck in traffic.

 Final word